 In some instances, the arresting officer may ask for a blood test, which is the most invasive form of chemical test.
 The blood test is thought to be the most accurate of all BAC tests, but police officers typically have to obtain a warrant to draw blood, as well.
 However, if you consent to the test voluntarily, such a requirement is not necessary.
 Drivers also have the right to ask for a blood test after a breath test is given.
 If the arresting officer does not take the reasonable steps to accommodate the request, the results of the breath test can be thrown out.

-Call Our DUI BAC Test Defenses Attorney in Gainesville Today
+Call Our Gainesville DUI BAC Test Defense Attorneys Today

 Many DUI cases rest on test results administered at the scene, or shortly afterwards, but those test results are not always correct.
 At Meldon Law, our Gainesville DUI BAC test defenses attorney knows how to challenge these test results to give you the best chance of beating your charges.
 Contact us today by calling 800-373-8000 or by filling out our online form to schedule a free case review with our skilled attorney and to learn more about how we can help.